sumve/Indian-Sign-Language-To-Text/README.md

 # Indian Sign Language (ISL) to Text Recognition

-A real-time **Indian Sign Language (ISL) to Text** recognition system that translates hand gestures into readable text using computer vision and deep learning.
+This project is a real-time **Sign Language to Text Conversion** system designed to improve accessibility for people who communicate using sign language.
+The system captures hand gestures through a webcam, recognizes the corresponding sign using deep learning & computer vision, and converts it into readable text.
+It also provides word suggestions and text-to-speech output to enhance usability.

-The system is **glove-free**, runs on a standard webcam, and is optimized for **CPU-based real-time inference**.
+The application is built as a desktop GUI and runs completely **offline**.The system is glove-free, runs on a standard webcam, and is optimized for **CPU-based real-time inference**.

 ---